Gazprom: Sports sponsorships

 Gazprom is the owner and sponsor of the Russian Premier League football club FC Zenit Saint Petersburg and its other sporting departments (Basketball and volleyball), as well as volleyball club VC Zenit-Kazan and Gazprom-Ugra Surgut at Russian Volleyball Super League.
 Gazprom also owns SKA St Petersburg of the KHL.

 On 1 January 2007, Gazprom became the sponsor of the German Bundesliga club FC Schalke 04 at a cost of up to €25 million per year.
 On 23 November 2009, the partnership was extended for a further five years.
 Schalke then suspended their sponsorship of Gazprom after the Russian invasion of Ukraine.
 The sponsorship was worth $150m (USD) over five years.

 On 9 July 2010, Gazprom became a sponsor of the Serbian SuperLiga football club Red Star Belgrade.
-In 2010, Gazprom was a Gold Partner of the Russian professional cycling team, Team Katusha, together with Itera, and Russian Technologies (Rostekhnologii).

 On 17 July 2012, Gazprom became the official Global Energy partner of the UEFA Champions League 2012 winners Chelsea.
 The sponsorship continued for three years until 2015.

 In September 2013, Gazprom became an official partner of FIFA tournaments from 2015 to 2018.
 The contract included the 2018 FIFA World Cup in Russia.

-Gazprom was also a sponsor for the defunct-Minardi F1 team in 2002–2003.
+Gazprom was also a sponsor for the defunct Minardi F1 team in 2002–2003.

 In April 2021, Gazprom became a sponsor of the International Amateur Boxing Association (AIBA, now the International Boxing Association) as "general partner".
 The sponsorship became controversial due to the IBA's increased Russian ties under president Umar Kremlev.
 This partnership ended in 2023.

 On 9 July 2012, Gazprom became a sponsor of the UEFA Champions League and UEFA Super Cup.
 The sponsorship continued for three seasons until 2015.
 In 2021, the partnership was also extended until 2024.
 The company was also set to serve as the global partner for UEFA Euro 2020 and 2024; however, due to the Russian invasion of Ukraine, Gazprom's sponsorship for the Champions League and Euro 2024 was voided, marking the end of their 10-year partnership with UEFA.